mdcovarr/vim-setup/README.md

 Now you should have a pretty cool vim interface.
 If you are interested in which plug ins were installed take a look at your .vimrc file.

+# Also included
+I have also included my tmux configuration file it for those who like the layout :)